 20 Tips to Survive Long Haul FlightsYou know a long day of travel lies ahead – an 8-hour flight combined with arriving at the airport more than 2 hours before, plus time to get through passport control at the destination and collect your bags.
 Are you adequately prepared for 12 hour travel day?

 This is the reality of long haul flights.
 They get you to where you want or need to be, but they are tiring.
 Having lived in Australia for most of my life, unless I was travelling to New Zealand or a South Pacific island, every overseas flight I took for more than 20 years was a long haul – and there was plenty of them.
 It taught me many ways to make long haul flights a more enjoyable experience.
 Remember that anything over 6 hours flying time is considered long haul, but flights of longer than 10 hours are not uncommon either.

 One important thing to remember is to keep your seat belt fastened at all times in case of unexpected turbulence.
-If you do not do this and the plane does hit turbulence you could find yourself with serious neck or head damage as you are catapulted to the ceiling.
+If you do not do this and the plane does hit turbulence you could find yourself with severe neck or head damage as you are catapulted to the ceiling.
 There is no need to have the seatbelt tight, but it must be fastened.
-I’m amazed how many times I hear people unclicking their belts just after take off is concluded – don’t follow their example, keep buckled up.
-During some flights, I’ve sat next to airline staff and they always keep their seatbelts fastened during flights and they do it for a reason.Read more: Saving Money for Travel
+I’m amazed how many times I hear people unclicking their belts just after take-off is concluded – don’t follow their example, keep buckled up.
+During some flights, I’ve sat next to airline staff, and they always keep their seatbelts fastened during flights, and they do it for a reason.Read more: Saving Money for Travel

 Before You Go